novault/novault/README.rst

 - I won't use browser-based solutions as the browser cannot be trusted IMHO with the master password.
 Note that opening the Network monitor on the Developer Console of a web browser doesn't guarantee to display all the communication between the browser and the network, particularly if the tool being used is installed as an add-on.
 For example, a naive (?) bug such as sending form data to a search suggestions server would expose the mater password to the entire internet without ever showing on the console.

 - Many of the existing solutions use sub-par hashing techniques.
+Others' hashing is over-verbose and require e.g. entering a name.

 - Many of the existing solutions display their result in clear text.
 This is not acceptable in many environments where the user is susceptible to prying eyes and security cameras.
 Results should, by default, be placed in the clipboard.